 When moving products day in and day out, predetermined paths are ideal.
 Conveyor systems utilize predetermined paths to move loads from point A to point B seamlessly – fork trucks do not.
 Unless otherwise mapped out, fork trucks can move about facilities freely.
 If the operator stops paying attention, he or she can bump into something or someone.
 Conveyors ultimately remove the arbitrary character that comes with manually moving products.

-Another vehicle commonly used in warehouses is the automated guide vehicle (AGV).
+Another vehicle commonly used in warehouses is the automated guided vehicle (AGV).
 These vehicles are also another source of floor damage.
 AGVs follow the same path most, if not every, day.
 As a result, the floor along the determined path begins to wear.
 The casters of the AGVs also cause abuse to your floors.
 Damaged floors can cause a host of problems.
-Conveyors on the other hand are raised off of the floor, aside from legging holes, reducing damage to your floors.
+Raised above the floor, conveyors normally reduce damage to your floors, save anchoring holes.
 An added bonus: conveyor systems can be mounted from columns, so you’d be able to take advantage of open floor space and get one step closer to optimizing your facility.

 Ultimately, conveyor systems reduce risk and improve overall operational performance.
 Unplanned halts in production, potentially caused by an errant forklift operator, are also minimized allowing your product handling process to operate smoothly.
 If you are considering implementing a conveyor system of your own, be sure to reach out to a material handling solutions expert for assistance.